 Instructions

-- Add all of the vegetables and bring to a boil over medium-high heat.
+- Place the chicken pieces into a large pot with the skin on, then cover with water so the chicken is submerged under about 3 inches of liquid.
+Add all of the vegetables and bring to a boil over medium-high heat.

-- Skim away any scum with a slotted spoon and lower to a simmer.
-Simmer, uncovered, for 1.5 hours skimming any more foam that forms.
+- Skim away any scum with a slotted spoon, then lower the heat.
+Simmer uncovered for 1 ½ hours, skimming any more foam that forms.

-- Turn off the heat and let the broth cool for about 15 minutes and then strain using a fine-mesh strainer.
+- Turn off the heat and let the broth cool for about 15 minutes.
+Strain the broth using a fine-mesh strainer.

 Notes

-- For extra flavor and color, add dried ñora pepper (or a similar dried sweet pepper), cayenne pods (for a kick of spice!), or a few threads of saffron to this broth.
+- For extra flavor and color, add dried ñora pepper or a similar dried sweet pepper, cayenne pods, or a few threads of saffron.

-- If you’d like to make low-fat chicken stock, simply spoon off the hardened layer of fat that will rise to the top after a couple of hours in the fridge.
+- To make low-fat chicken stock, simply spoon off the hardened layer of fat that will rise to the top after a couple of hours in the fridge.

 Nutrition